 TP-Link Kasa Smart can be auto-discovered by Home Assistant.
 If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.

 If there wasn’t any discovered automatically, don’t worry!
 You can set up a manual integration entry:

 - HS220 (acts as a light)

-Other bulbs may also work, but with limited color temperatures.
-If you find a bulb isn’t reaching the full-color temperature boundaries, submit a bug report.
-Bulbs do generally report some energy consumption information, see the entity state attributes to find out what information is available.
+Other bulbs may also work, but with limited color temperature range (2700-5000).
+If you find a bulb isn’t reaching the full-color temperature boundaries, submit a bug report to python-kasa.